jaredpar/roslyn/docs/compose/RepoCompose.md

 ## Command: produces

-The `produces` command returs json output which describes the artifacts produced by the the repo.
+The `produces` command returns json output which describes the artifacts produced by the the repo.
 This includes NuGet packages and file artifacts.

 The output format for artifacts is special for `produces` because it lacks any hard location information.
 For example: